Danny Kustow: Death

-Kustow resided in the Somerset village of Bathford in his last years, having become somewhat of a recluse.
+In his later years Kustow lived in the Somerset village of Bathford.
 He died of pneumonia following a liver infection at the age of 63 in the early hours of 11 March 2019 at the Royal United Hospital in Bath.
 His body was buried at the Old Jewish Cemetery, in Bushey, Hertfordshire, on 15 March 2019.

 A memorial gig for Kustow was performed by the Tom Robinson Band and TV Smith at the Scala venue in London on the night of 29 July 2019, with profits raised from the event being donated to the Royal United Hospital, Bath.

 Equipment

-Gibson Les Paul Standard Sunburst (1959 model), Marshall Top (1975 model), Marshall 4x12 speaker cabinet.
+Gibson Les Paul Standard Sunburst (1959 model), Marshall amplifier head (1975 model), Marshall 4x12 speaker cabinet.